francescocicala/eidoi-crusade/README.md

 1. Open new issue
 2. Checkout new branch
 3. Write tests
-4. Write the new features in the easiest way they can pass the test
+4. Write the new feature in the easiest way it can pass the test
-5. Refactor them
+5. Refactor feature code
 6. Write short documentation
 7. Create pull request linked to the issue
 8. Merge to develop